 Self-Guided School Trips

 The Arnold Arboretum is a living laboratory for science learning, as well as a place of quiet reflection for art and writing projects.
 Whether you are a teacher looking to bring your class on a field trip, or a parent interested in learning opportunities for your children, the Arboretum is an ideal site for self-guided exploration.
+All self-guided groups must register before coming to the Arboretum.

 - Respect the trees and the many other visitors who are learning here.